phoe/articles/2022-xx-xx-static-let/static-let.md

 Truth is, we don't need to use `LET*` - we instead simply move the "name the symbol macros" step before "initialize the bindings".

-(This implementation causes a loophole where a programmer is able to refer to a latter-defined binding from inside an earlier-defined binding, but we trust that the programmer will *not* have a need to do that - especially since such a binding would be uninitialized and just give them a `NIL`.
-That's a bugfix for another day!)
+* *Kludge: This implementation has a known issue.
+In particular, inside an initform, a programmer is able to refer to *all* bindings, not just the ones before it.
+We trust that the programmer will *not* have a need to do that, especially since such a binding would be uninitialized and just give them a `NIL`, but that will become an issue when such an already-created-but-not-yet-initialized binding shadows a different one.
+Bugfixes welcome!*

 ### Okay, gimme the real stuff